I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 Different shades of green will do the same thing.

-When you plan your garden, make room for lots of perennials… they come up every year, and saves planting them every Spring.
-However the down side of that is that if you only plant perennials, your garden will look much the same from year to year….so add trees, shrubs and, annuals.
+When you plan your garden, make room for lots of perennials… as they come up every year.
+However the down side of that is that if you only plant perennials, your garden will look much the same from year to year….so add trees, shrubs and annuals.

-Annuals provide a lot of the colour in your garden and you can change the look of your flowerbeds from year to year by changing the colour of your annuals… it's win-win….
-How great is that?
+Annuals provide a lot of the colour in your garden and you can change the look of your flowerbeds from year to year by changing the colour of your annuals… it's win-win.

-When all is said and done, your garden plan depends mostly on how you want to feel in your spaces – and if you plant for that feeling, the design will follow naturally.
-If you want order and symmetry, your garden will have straight lines and present with a calm and formal look.
+Your gardens will depend how you want to feel in your spaces – and if you plant for that feeling, the design will follow naturally.
+If you want order and symmetry, your garden will have straight lines with a calmer and more formal look.

 If you want your eye to roam around your garden, stopping in nooks and hidden spots, then you will have lots of curves, focal points and winding paths to lure you into those spaces.